abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

       2. they improve locally this solution;

-      3. they finish the search when reaching a stopping criterium but usually without garantee on the quality of the found solution.
+      3. they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution.

     ..  [#meta_explanation] If the (subtle) difference between *meta*-heuristics and heuristics escapes you, read the box.

-    We will discuss these three ingredients in details in a moment but before that we give some examples of local search (meta-)heuristics [#google_scholar_meta_heur_results]_:
+    We will discuss these three ingredients in details in a moment but before we give some examples of local search (meta-)heuristics [#google_scholar_meta_heur_results]_:

       - **Tabu Search** (implemented in or-tools) | (62 100)